nikhilrayaprolu/bharatavidya/content/docs/Wellness/Ayurveda.md

 #### Integrating Ayurveda for Holistic Health and Learning

 In the pursuit of holistic education, it is crucial to consider the health and well-being of the individual—body, mind, and soul.
 Ayurveda, the ancient Indian system of medicine, emphasizes this interconnectedness, enhancing overall well-being and learning.
-Integrating Ayurvedic principles into Dharma-based education paves the way for a balanced and enriched experience.
+Integrating Ayurvedic principles into Bharata Vidya paves the way for a balanced and enriched experience.

 Ayurveda, meaning "the science of life," views health as more than the absence of disease; it is optimal physical, mental, and spiritual well-being.
 Central to this system is the concept of the three doshas—Vata, Pitta, and Kapha—governing various physiological and psychological functions.
 Maintaining balance among the doshas is essential.